mozilla/fxa/packages/fxa-auth-server/docs/api.md

 Not HAWK-authenticated.

-This is an endpoint that is used to verify tokens and recovery emails for an account.
+This is an endpoint that is used to verify tokens and additional emails for an account.
 If a valid token code is detected, the account email and tokens will be set to verified.
 If a valid email code is detected, the email will be marked as verified.

 The verification code will be a random token, delivered in the fragment portion of a URL sent to the user's email address.
 The URL will lead to a page that extracts the code from the URL fragment, and performs a POST to `/recovery_email/verify_code`.
 The link can be clicked from any browser, not just the one being attached to the Firefox account.